BGibney/by-om/README.md

 # By Om
-By Om is a server, mobile, and web app solution to simulate biomes for interfacing systems.
+"By Om" is a server, mobile, and web app solution to simulate biomes for interfacing systems.
 -----